 For primary aged pupils, parents do not have the right to withdraw their children from relationships education, health education or any science aspects of RSHE.

-However, "Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Sex Education" DfE Guidance p.17.
+"Parents have the right to request that their child be withdrawn from some or all of sex education delivered as part of statutory Relationships and Sex Education" DfE Guidance p.17.

 At Wrockwardine Wood CE Junior School, puberty is taught as a statutory requirement of Health Education and is covered by our 'Changing Me' unit.
-We conclude that sex education refers to Human Reproduction, which is also taught across the school through our PSHEE curriculum.
-Consequently, parents and carers have the right to request their child be withdrawn from the PSHEE lessons that explicitly teach this.
+We conclude that sex education refers to Human Reproduction, which is taught as part of the science curriculum in year 5 and is therefore statutory.
+Additionally, elements of human reproduction are also taught across the school through our PSHEE curriculum.
+Consequently, parents do have the right to request their child be withdrawn from the PSHE lessons that explicitly teach the biological (scientific) aspects of human reproduction, i.e. Year 4, Lesson 2 (Having a baby) Year 6, Lesson 4 (Conception, birth).